treyhunner/treyhunner.github.com/source/_posts/2020-11-26-python-cyber-monday-sales.markdown

 ### Speed Up Your Django book

-Adam Johnson's Speed Up Your Django book will be 50% off on Cyber Monday.
+Adam Johnson's [Speed Up Your Django book](https://adamj.eu/tech/2020/11/28/speed-up-your-django-tests-cyber-monday-deal/) is 50% off through Monday.
-He [announced it on Twitter](https://twitter.com/AdamChainz/status/1330853136597127169) and I don't yet see a discount on [the book purchase page yet](https://gumroad.com/l/suydt) so I assume the sale will start on Monday.
 Python Morsels is a Django-powered site and I could use this book, so I'll be buying a copy for myself as well.